 If you are a contractor, I think this might work out better than building for other people.
 If you are an Architect or urban designer I think this will work out better than performing fee for service design or consulting work.

 If this seems like a crazy idea, please read Arthur C. Nelson's book Reshaping Metropolitan America and give it a a little more consideration.

 Go ahead and download it and poke around.
-At a minimum, cruising through the spreadsheet will make you want to read the book , where Dr. Nelson very helpfully explains what all these data mean.
+At a minimum, cruising through the spreadsheet will make you want to read the book, where Dr. Nelson very helpfully explains what all this data means.
 I suspect that if you are half as geeky about this stuff as I am, you will hone in on the place where you live to see what the housing future holds for a place you care about.

-You can look up your Metropolitan Statistical Area (MSA) and find out the annual demand for new rental apartments is going to be in your place.
-Then hop over to the US Census website to look at how many multifamily building permits were issued in your county in 2014 and 2015. http://censtats.census.gov/bldg/bldgprmt.shtml
+You can look up your Metropolitan Statistical Area (MSA) and find out what the annual demand for new rental apartments will be in your backyard.
+Then hop over to the US Census website to look at how many multifamily building permits were issued in your county in 2014 and 2015.

 For example, I live in Albuquerque.
 In the Albuquerque/Bernalillo County MSA, the annual demand for new rental units, according to Dr. Nelson is 4,000 units.
 Imagine that a quarter of those units get delivered by the apartment fairy in the form of converted single family houses and the demand number comes down to 3,000 units.